sestaton/Pairfq/README.md

 **INSTALLATION**

 Perl version 5.12 (or greater) must be installed to use Pairfq, but there are no external modules required.
-You can specify the full path to the scripts, or move them to a working directory and use them in place.
+Make the program executable and add it to your PATH.

 **USAGE**

-Make the program executable and add it to your PATH.
-Then, just type `pairfq` and you will see a menu describing the usage.
+Just type `pairfq` and you will see a menu describing the usage.

     $ pairfq